ubnetdef/lockdown-website/content/about.md

 ### Where is it hosted?
 Lockdown is hosted at the University at Buffalo, Capen Hall, Room 201A.
 Directions can be found [here](/directions).

+### Do you have any resources you recommend?
+Absolutely!
+We recommend you check out our [Beginner's Security Guide](/guide).

 ### I have more questions!
 Great!
 Email the competition organizer at [jamesdro@buffalo.edu](mailto:jamesdro@buffalo.edu?subject=Lockdown Question) with any questions you have!